chameleon-tbn/CompatibilityReport/.github/ISSUE_TEMPLATE/mod-information-correction---mod-creators-only.md

 ---

-Tell us about missing or incorrect information in the current catalog about your OWN mod(s), in relation to the current game version (but unrelated to other mods; use another form for mod compatibility).
+Use this to provide information about missing or incorrect information in the current catalog about your OWN mod(s), in relation to the current game version (but unrelated to other mods; use another form for mod compatibility).

 **Your mod(s)**
 Steam ID - Mod name